-- The Forbidden Kingdom as the Silent Monk/the Monkey King.
+- The Forbidden Kingdom as the Silent Monk / Sun Wukong.

 - Ocean Heaven: as Wang Xuechang.
 Jet Li's first and thus far only non-action or Martial Arts Movie: A heartwarming-drama about a single father aquarium technician diagnosed with cancer, who must find a way to take care of his mentally-retarded adult son, by spending quality time with him amongst the dolphins and turtles of his workplace (hence the title).
 Bring tissues, you WILL need them.

-- Black Mask which was inspired by character of Kato in The Green Hornet.
+- Black Mask which was inspired by Manhua of the same name by Li Chi-Tak and Kato from The Green Hornet.

 - Lethal Weapon 4, his first Hollywood role, and his first major villain role, as Wah Sing Ku.

 - The One as Gabe Law, Yulaw, and Lawless (it's that kind of movie).

 - The Mummy: Tomb of the Dragon Emperor, as the Dragon Emperor.

 - Kiss of the Dragon as Liu Jian.
 Produced by Luc Besson.

 - Danny the Dog as Danny.
 Another Besson production.

 - Kung Fu Cult Master as Cheung Mo-Kei.